Engee documentation

 Details

-The initial value for the random number generator, specified as a non-negative integer, is .
-Use this value to initialise the random number generator.
+The initial value for the random number generator, set as a non-negative integer, .
+Use this value to initialize the random number generator.

 Dependencies

-To use this parameter, check the Include Noise parameters and set Seed source to user.
+To use this parameter, check the box for the Include Noise parameter and set the value for Seed source to `user'.

 Default value